antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

 ## File 1: caffe.proto

-You have to give new index to your new layer.
+You have to give a new index to your new layer.
 Look for `next available ID`.
-There are two lines containing the sentence.
-Increment the next available ID and define the new layer.
+There are two lines containing the phrase.
+Increment the `next available ID` and define the new layer.

 ## File 2: layer_facctory.cpp